dpith/beachbnb/README.md

 # beachbnb
-Basic CRUD app built on Ionic and Angular.
+Basic CRUD app built on Ionic Framework and Angular.
 Inspired by Airbnb